rnoyelle/deep_neuro/README.md

 `. generate_environment.sh`

 This will set up your folder structure (see below) and install all required packages.
-Move raw data into `data/raw/` (and/or already pre-processed data into `data/pre-processed/`) and you should be ready to go.
+Move raw data into `data/raw/` and you should be ready to go.

 ```
 my_project